BPP Newspaper (first issue)

 *On this date in 1967, The Black Panther Newspaper was published.

-It was the main publication of the party and was soon sold in several large cities across the United States, as well as having an international readership.
+It was the party's main publication and soon sold in several large cities across the United States and had an international readership.
 From 1968 to 1971, The Black Panther Party Newspaper was one of the most widely read Black newspapers in the United States, with a weekly circulation of more than 300,000.
-The BPP newspaper grew from a four-page newsletter to a full newspaper in about a year, and [537] issues were printed.
+The BPP newspaper grew from a four-page newsletter to a full newspaper in about a year, and 537 issues were printed.
 It ceased publication in 1980 and sold for 25 cents.

-Every member of the BPP was required to read and study the newspaper before they could sell it.
-As it became nationally circulated, The Black Panther Party Newspaper's national distribution center was located in San Francisco, with a distribution team led by Andrew Austin, Sam Napier, and Ellis White.
+Every BPP member was required to read and study the newspaper before they could sell it.
+As it became nationally circulated, the Black Panther Party Newspaper's national distribution center was located in San Francisco, with a distribution team led by Andrew Austin, Sam Napier, and Ellis White.
 Other distribution centers were in Chicago, Kansas, Los Angeles, New York, and Seattle.